-If you receive funding, an award letter will be sent to you via your electronic ONID account.
-You will need to sign, scan, and return the letter in order to receive any money.
-Failure to return the signed letter by the deadline stipulated can result in you forfeiting the money that will be re-distributed to other applicants.
+If you are selected for an award, an award letter will be sent to you via ScholarDollars to your electronic ONID account.
+You will need to accept the award in Banner in order to receive any money.
+Failure to accept the award and complete the post-award questions by the deadline stipulated can result in you forfeiting the money that will be re-distributed to other applicants.
 Therefore, it is essential that you monitor your ONID account and respond in a timely fashion.
-Students who do not receive funding will be notified via an email message.

-Letters of notification are sent no later than the start of spring term of the year the applications are due.
+Award winners are notified through ScholarDollars towards the middle of spring term of the year applications are due.

 Funds will be deposited directly into your OSU student account.
 The money will be applied to any outstanding debt in those cases where students owe money to OSU.
 In rare cases such as with travel grants, students may be reimbursed for funds.